clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 **Why is this work important to the Clojure community?**
 Babashka is used by 90% of Clojure Survey respondents as shown in Alex Miller's Conj 2024 talk.
 Babashka and clj-kondo have 4.1k and 1.7k stars on Github respectively, their slack channel on Clojurians have almost 1800 + 1000 users.
 Clj-kondo and babashka are used by a large portion of the community.
 I think it's fair to say they are established project.

-**Do you receive any other funding to work on this project?** Yes, via Github Sponsors

 **Is there anything else you would like us to know?** Thank you so much for Clojurists Together and keeping the Clojure OSS ecosystem sustainable!  <br>

 ---